xpepermint/vue-rawmodel/README.md

 ### Model

 When a new model is created through the `contextable` API within a component, some useful reactive methods and variables are applied.
-Note that reactive methods automatically runs the `$forceUpdate()` command which re-renders the component.

 **Model.prototype.$applyErrors(errors)**: Model

-> A reactive duplicate of the `applyErrors()` method which deeply populates fields with the provided `errors` (useful for loading validation errors received from the server).
+> A reactive alternative of the `applyErrors()` method which deeply populates fields with the provided `errors` (useful for loading validation errors received from the server).

 | Option | Type | Required | Default | Description
 |--------|------|----------|---------|------------